rsdoiel/antenna/science_and_technology.md

 date: 2025-08-01, updated: 2025-08-01, from: The Register (UK I.T.
 News)

-<h4>Malaysia&#39;s attitude of &#39;This could be worse and our neighbours are copping it too&#39; is a typical response</h4> <p><strong>World War Fee</strong>  US President Donald Trump on Thursday announced new tariff rates that reduce the import duties on goods from several major tech-producing nations.…</p>
+<h4>Malaysia&#39;s attitude of &#39;This could be worse and our neighbors are copping it too&#39; is a typical response</h4> <p><strong>World War Fee</strong>  US President Donald Trump on Thursday announced new tariff rates that reduce the import duties on goods from several major tech-producing nations.…</p>

 <br>